Assured Shorthold Tenancy Agreement

 Terminating the agreement If you wish to end the AST before the end of the fixed term.
 This can only be done using a section 8 notice or invoking a break clause if one exists.

-You can also use the section 21 route if the fixed term tenancy is close to coming to an end or if the tenancy is periodic.
+You can also use the section 21 route if the fixed-term contract is close to an end or if the tenancy is periodic.
 The section 21 notice is the same if the tenancy is periodic or still within the fixed period.

 There are several specific requirements for issuing a Section 21 Notice when using the eviction process.

-Section 8 Notice The Section 8 process is used when the landlord wants to end the tenancy and has grounds for doing so.
+The Section 8 process is used when the landlord wants to end the contract and has grounds for doing so.
 These section 8 Notice grounds typically can be varied due to the tenant having broken a specific term of the AST.

-Common grounds for using Section 8 Notice to Quit are that the tenant is in arrears, damaged the property or is engaged in anti-social behaviour/being a nuisance to neighbours.
+Common grounds for using Section 8 Notice to Quit are that the tenant is in arrears, damaged the property, or engaged in anti-social behaviour/being a nuisance to neighbours.

 The British Landlords Association site provides several section 8 notices with various grounds.

-Assuming no notice has been given by either party, the tenancy will continue as a periodic tenancy, usually by the mutual agreement of both parties.
+Assuming no notice has been given by either party, the contract will continue as a periodic tenancy, usually by the mutual agreement of both parties.

 Under a periodic tenancy, the landlord can serve a section 13 notice to increase the rent.
-The renter does not have to agree to the rent increase; section 13 notice us a counter-notice.
+However, the renter does not have to agree to the rent increase; section 13 notice is a counter-notice.

 An Assured tenancy is what the council and social landlords like housing associations use.
-Assured Tenancies are indefinite tenancies with no end date.
+Assured contracts are indefinite contracts with no end date.

 You cannot use a section 21 notice for an Assured Tenancy as it has no end date.
 However, you can use a section 8 notice for assured tenancies.

 Private residential landlords should not use an Assured Tenancy without seeking legal advice first.
-They give renters long-term residence rights, but the rent is not regulated.
+This is because they give renters long-term residence rights, but the rent is not regulated.

 Company let Agreements

-These come under various names common law tenancies, rent to the rent agreement, residential business tenancies or business tenancies.
+These come under various names common law tenancies, rent to the rent agreement, residential business tenancy or business tenancy.

 Excluded Tenancies (Also Known as Licences)

 However, due to COVID-19, the coronavirus Act has extended the notice period for the eviction process under emergency legislation.
-You should check what the correct notice period is before giving the notice to the lodger.
+Therefore, you should check what the correct notice period is before giving the notice to the lodger.

 It does depend on what accommodation is rented in the building to the renter.
 What is shared, and what is exclusively for the use of the renter.